sai-ganesh-vm/spec_mig/README.md

 <b> ETL Pipeline Migration</b>: Migrate AWS Glue ETL jobs to Cloud Dataflow and Cloud Data Fusion.<br>
 <b> Metadata Migration</b>: Migrate AWS Glue Data Catalog metadata to Google Data Catalog.<br>
 ## 1.data migration from aws s3 to GCS :<br>
-List all data files in Amazon S3 that are being used by Athena and identify which format they are being stored <br>
+List all data files in Amazon S3 that are being used by Athena adn Glue and identify which format they are being stored <br>
 now create gcs bucket in google cloud platform .<br>
 Use `gsutil` to copy data from S3 to GCS. by using gsutil you can transfer data of s3 to gcs<br>
 ```